YongCho/Minimal-Email-Client/README.md

 - TODO: Conduct reliability test on all functionalities implemented so far.

 # Progress (Week 04/12)
 - We conducted research on possible ways to get notified on important IMAP server changes such as arrival of new messages, deletion of a message and message being marked as read/unread, so that we can automatically update our UI when such events occur.
-We found several mechanisms that could be used to achieve this:
+We found several IMAP extensions that could be used to achieve this:
     - [IMAP4-IDLE](https://tools.ietf.org/html/rfc2177)
     - [IMAP4-NOTIFY](https://tools.ietf.org/html/rfc5465)
     - [Push-IMAP](https://en.wikipedia.org/wiki/Push-IMAP)
-<br />The problem was that different email servers support different mechanisms and no single mechanism is supported by all the popular commercial email servers.
-We decided not to implement any of them and go with the traditional 'periodic polling' method which has a disadvantage of wasting some network resources but works on all servers.
+- The problem was that different IMAP servers support different extensions and no single extensions is supported by all the popular commercial IMAP servers.
+We decided not to implement any of the above extensions and instead implemented traditional 'periodic polling' method to achieve the similar result.
+This method has the disadvantage of wasting some network resources but works on all servers.
 - In-Progress: Finish implementing file attachment to outgoing email.

 # Progress (Week 04/05)